singularityware/singularityware.github.io/pages/docs/overview/faq.md

 ### Which namespaces are virtualized?
 Is that select-able?
 That is up to you!

 While some namespaces, like newns (mount) and fs (file system) must be virtualized, all of the others are conditional depending on what you want to do.
-For example, if you have a workflow that relies on communication between containers (e.g. MPI), it is best to not isolate any more then absolutely necessary to avoid performance regressions.
+For example, if you have a workflow that relies on communication between containers (e.g. MPI), it is best to not isolate any more than absolutely necessary to avoid performance regressions.
 While other tasks are better suited for isolation (e.g. web and data base services).

 Namespaces are selected via command line usage and system administration configuration.